tlrh314/atlas-web/README.rst

 Sentry
 ^^^^^^

 Sentry is an error logging aggregator service.
-You can sign up for a free account at  https://sentry.io/signup/?code=cookiecutter  or download and host it yourself.
+We currently collect error events at https://sentry.halbesma.com/.
 The system is setup with reasonable defaults, including 404 logging and integration with the WSGI application.

-You must set the DSN url in production.

 Deployment